Our Essential Services

 Everything You Need to Know about Finding a New Home

 If you do decide to buy a house, this guide suggests the best ways to find property for sale and takes you through additional costs to consider, such as property tax.
-If you’re looking for houses and apartments to rent, you’ll find lots of information about short-term rentals, as well as invaluable tips on what to look out for when signing an accommodation agreement, such as deposits.
-This guide also explains how to set up utility bills and an internet and phone connection after moving into your new home.
+If you’re looking at houses and apartments for rent, you’ll find lots of information about short-term rentals as well as invaluable tips on what to look out for when signing an accommodation agreement.

 Renting a House or Apartment

-Moreover, when renting an apartment in Germany, make sure you have proper access to public transport if you plan on using it, and that parking is available if you own a car.
+Moreover, when renting an apartment in Germany, make sure you have proper access to public transportation (if you plan to rely on it) and that nearby parking is available if you will drive a car.
+Furnished apartments are the exception in Germany, while apartments in general are usually the domain of students.

 There are all different types of houses to suit every lifestyle, such as bungalows and apartments that might be better for the elderly, and detached houses, farmhouses, cottages, semi-detached properties, and townhouses.
-Moreover, some people live in caravans, and even camper vans are quite a common type of home in Germany, especially compared to most other countries around the world.
+Moreover, some people live in caravans, and even motorhomes are quite common in Germany.

 Germany: The Apartment Search

-Whether you’re searching before or after you’ve taken the plunge and relocated, there are several resources rich with information and services related to finding accommodation in Germany.
-Before you move, you can find familiar-looking German property websites, usually available in multiple languages, and once you’ve arrived, there are hot properties to spot in local newspapers and magazines.
-You can also talk to real estate agents, friends, and local organizations.
+Whether you’re searching before or after you’ve relocated, there are several resources rich with information and services related to finding accommodation in Germany.
+Before you move, you can find German property websites, usually available in multiple languages.
+Once you’ve arrived, there are hot properties to spot in local newspapers and magazines.
+You can also talk to real estate agents, friends, and the home-finding experts at InterNations GO!.

 Real Estate Ads in Local Newspapers

-Most local German newspapers have a classified ad section dedicated to short and long term rentals and real estate (Immobilienmarkt) in their Saturday or Sunday issue.
+Most local German newspapers have a classified ad section dedicated to short-term and long-term rentals and real estate (Immobilienmarkt) in their Saturday or Sunday issue.
 It is definitely worth having a look at the offers, simply to get a general idea of local real estate prices.

 Don’t hesitate to call the landlord if you have not yet signed on with a real estate agency.
 After all, competition for interesting apartments is high, especially if they are not offered by real estate agencies and thus come without extra fees for the agent.